safetonet-github/AspNetCore/README.md

 - I deleted / excluded the authorization packages and there is strong coupling in Kestrel and SignalR to them.
 I placed throw NotImplementedException in some of function calls that are coupled, and outright deleted the authorization middleware integration in kestrel core.
 So, you'd need to bring in your own auth middleware and make sure it takes priority over other middlware.
 THIS HAS BIG SECURITY IMPLICATIONS SO CONSIDER THIS WISELY.
 - I can live with these shortcomings cause I just need a high performance HTTP server for proxying.
 It's probably the best that can be done while we wait to see what Microsoft will do to sort out their cross-platform plan.

-This is a hack / mess and the only benefit to publishing it will be for people to repro packages on their own and for transparency/security.
+This is a hack / mess and the only benefit to publishing this is for people to repro packages on their own and for transparency/security.

 Thise code is based on the [tagged release 7.0.13](https://github.com/dotnet/aspnetcore/tree/v7.0.13).